mirosimo/CARS_THYMELEAF/README.md

 + ER-car-variant
 + ER-rest-of

-- which could be usefull for understanding the logic - folder xxx-documentation.
+Which could be usefull for understanding the logic - folder xxx-documentation.
 Also in folder xxx-documentation you can find some view examples - scrennshots.
 But is still in progress so is changing in time.

+There are implemented things like:
+Relation between entities, One To Many, Many To Many, Many To Many with extra columns in connection table, Images are saved as blob in db, Thymeleaf

 Oracle